KE-UniLiv/animl-ontology/README.md

 This repository is organized as follows:

-- **`ontologies/`** - Contains the core ontology files:
-  - `animl_ontology.owl` - Main OWL 2 ontology file
-  - `animl_reference_pattern.shacl` - SHACL shapes for validating the Reference Pattern

-- **`requirements/`** - Ontology requirements as competency questions (CQs) extracted via IDEA2 (expert-in-the-loop requirement eliciation) with Unilever.

-- **`testing/`** - SPARQL query validation suite:
-  - `1.rq` to `102.rq` - Individual SPARQL queries corresponding to each competency question.

-- **`diagram/`** - Visual documentation:
-  - `animl_core.png` - Graffoo diagram of the Core module
-  - `animl_technique.png` - Graffoo diagram of the Technique module
-  - `animl_pattern.png` - Graffoo diagram of the Reference Pattern
+- **`ontologies/`** - Hosts the primary semantic models, including the main `animl_ontology.owl` file encoded in OWL 2.
+It also contains `animl_reference_pattern.shacl`, which provides SHACL shapes to validate the structural constraints of the AnIML Reference Pattern.

+- **`requirements/`** - Contains the functional requirements of the ontology formalised as Competency Questions (CQs).
+These were elicited and validated through an expert-in-the-loop workflow with industry partners using the IDEA2 framework.

+- **`diagram/`** - Visual documentation of the ontology modules (Core, Technique, and Reference Pattern) created using the Graffoo notation.
+These diagrams illustrate the classes, properties, and design patterns used throughout the model.

-- **`examples/`** - Sample knowledge graphs from AnIML files provided by the industry partner,  demonstrating the ontology in use.
+- **`examples/`** - A collection of RDF Knowledge Graphs transformed from real-world AnIML XML files provided by Unilever.
+These files demonstrate the ontology's application in representing legacy experimental data.

+- **`testing/`** - A validation suite containing SPARQL queries mapped to the project's Competency Questions.
+These tests are used to verify that the ontology can correctly answer the domain requirements defined in the `requirements/` folder.

-- **`alignments/`** - Ontology alignments to the Allotrope Data Format, released in SSSOM format [4]
+- **`alignments/`** - Mappings between the AnIML Ontology and the Allotrope Data Format (ADF) to support cross-standard interoperability.
+These alignments are provided in the Simple Standard for Sharing Ontological Mappings (SSSOM) format [4].

 ## Methodology

 The ontology was developed using a novel **expert-in-the-loop** methodology that combines the generative capabilities of Large Language Models (LLMs) with rigorous human oversight.
 We employed an iterative requirement elicitation workflow where LLMs extracted Competency Questions (CQs) directly from the AnIML Core and Technique schemas, which were then validated and refined by domain experts to filter hallucinations and ensure domain relevance.

-The design phase followed **eXtreme Design (XD)** principles and collaborative whiteboarding using Graffoo to map these requirements into modular ontology structures.
-This process ensured the model prioritises the reuse of established Ontology Design Patterns (ODPs) while maintaining strict compatibility with the AnIML standard.
+The design phase followed the eXtreme Design (XD) [7] methodology and relied on collaborative whiteboarding using Graffoo to map these requirements into modular ontology structures.
+This process ensured the model prioritises the reuse of established Ontology Design Patterns (ODPs) while maintaining close compatibility with the AnIML standard.

 ## Key Modules